All Episodes

 This current generation of millennials is a different breed.

-They have they have been cobbled growing up.
+They have been cobbled growing up.

-They have been protected from anything.
+They have been protected from anything that might hurt and harm them.

 And Beckham is one of those kids.

-He's one of these guys, so when these guys start insulting him and calling him names, it may be the first time that it's ever actually happened.
+So, when these guys start insulting him and calling him names, it may be the first time that it's ever actually happened.

-And he may know that you're right.
+I know that you're right.

-I mean, my generation, I feel like I hate to say it this way, but my generation is a bunch of pansies, I think.
+I mean, my generation, I feel like, I hate to say it this way, but my generation is a bunch of pansies, I think.

-Well, you know, I think that about my generation.
+Well, I think that about my generation.

-I mean, every generation does have its pansies in there.
+Every generation does have its pansies in there.

-They they had to beat that back.
+They had to beat that back.

-They they had when they were 19, Alex, when my parents and grandparents were 19, they were adults.
+When they were 19, Alex, when my parents and grandparents were 19, they were adults.

 They had learned that there were things much larger than themselves in life.

-They had actually just talking to my dad about that.
+I was actually just talking to my dad about that.

 You know, I mean, I feel like these past couple of generations have just not had something that was that scary in their, you know, in their experiences.

-It hasn't been they haven't had to grow up really fast.
+It hasn't been, they haven't had to grow up really fast.

 Or at all, in some cases.

-And then on the other hand, certain aspects of being a millennial are literally frightening.
+And then, on the other hand, certain aspects of being a millennial are literally frightening.

 The current administration's done a number on the U.S. economy.

-A government job, when I was growing up, a government job was where you went if there was nothing else for you.
+When I was growing up, a government job was where you went if there was nothing else for you.

 Today, a government job in Washington is how you get rich.

-It's it's everything's uh 180 degrees out of phase in a lot of ways.
+Everything's 180 degrees out of phase in a lot of ways.

 There still are some things that are consistent and constant from generation to generation.

-I mean, every generation looks at young people and things that I've tried to avoid becoming one of these old footy duddies.
+I've tried to avoid becoming one of these old footy duddies.

 And for the most part, I've succeeded.

-But that notwithstanding the degree of sensitivity and insulation and lack of exposure to the way the world works is a hallmark of young people today.
+But notwithstanding the degree of sensitivity and insulation and lack of exposure to the way the world works is a hallmark of young people today.

-If I were to take the time to expose myself, I would read about what a reprobate I am, what a scum piece of scum.
+I have to, just in my own life, on a daily basis, if I were to take the time to expose myself, I would read about what a reprobate I am, what a scum piece of scum.

-I mean, it's every day, multiple times it is said.
+I mean, it's every day, multiple times, it is said.

 Young people today want a federal investigation when something like that happens.